 A website that’s compromised is one that a black hat hacker has taken over.
 Hackers will take down the original site, stripping out all of its original content, and rebrand the site as their own with a message.

-This usually occurs on WordPress sites that are not configured correctly and are easy to infiltrate.
+This frequently occurs on WordPress sites that are not configured correctly and are easy to infiltrate.

 Some of the more famous instances of websites being compromised were done by the group Anonymous, who have vandalized a large number of websites since the late 2000s.